Board of Trustees Policy

 Montgomery County Community College (“College”) is committed to maintaining the inventory of weapons utilized in the Municipal Police Academy, along with ammunition for those weapons, in a condition of the utmost possible security.
 A strict system of control over the weapons and ammunition is paramount in the achievement of the security necessary to prevent loss, misuse and/or theft.

-t is the policy of Montgomery County Community College to provide for the highest possible level of security of the weapons and ammunition utilized for the Municipal Police Academy by instituting and maintaining a system of control that provides for instructor education and direct supervision, close collaboration with the Montgomery County Department of Public Safety, scheduled examinations of the entire inventory of weapons and ammunition, direct oversight of all weapon and ammunition issuances and documentation of all weapon and/or ammunition sales, transfers, maintenance, storage, or retrieval.
+It is the policy of Montgomery County Community College to provide for the highest possible level of security of the weapons and ammunition utilized for the Municipal Police Academy by instituting and maintaining a system of control that provides for instructor education and direct supervision.
+It also includes close collaboration with the Montgomery County Department of Public Safety, scheduled examinations of the entire inventory of weapons and ammunition, direct oversight of all weapon and ammunition issuances and documentation of all weapon and/or ammunition sales, transfers, maintenance, storage, or retrieval.

-Firearms are only removed from the safes by the Manager of Public Service Programs/Director of the Police Academy when required inventories are performed, when the weapons are issued to the lead academy firearms training instructor for use during Act 120 MPO firearms training or to facilitate necessary repairs.
+Firearms are only removed from the safes by the Director of the Police Academy and/or his designated lead firearms instructor when required for firearms training, inventories or to facilitate necessary repairs.

-Weapons being traded or otherwise disposed of, as in cases where they are no longer serviceable, will be removed from the safes by the Manager of Public Services/Director of the Police Academy, in company with a County employee with authorized access to the storage area, and turned over to the Deputy Director of the Police Academy.
-The Deputy Director will, in cooperative effort with the Vice President of Academic Affairs, the Vice President of Administration and Finance, and in compliance with all College policies regarding disposal of College-owned property and all state and federal statutes regarding the transfer/disposal of firearms, effect the transaction.
+Weapons being traded or otherwise disposed of, as in cases where they are no longer serviceable, will be removed from the safes by the Director of the Police Academy, in compliance with all College policies regarding disposal of College-owned property and all state and federal statutes regarding the transfer/disposal of firearms.

-Inventory of all firearms and ammunition will be performed by authorized personnel on a quarterly basis will jointly perform a physical inventory of all firearms and ammunition.
+The Director of the Police Academy and authorized personnel of the county on a quarterly basis will jointly perform a physical inventory of all firearms and ammunition.
 The College will approve all forms for inventory and said forms will be kept on file at the police academy.
 A copy of the inventory will be transmitted to the Vice President of Academic Affairs and the Vice President of Administration and Finance.
 Additionally, an ammunition inventory will be performed monthly and reported to the College Business Office.